"If my calculations are correct, we should be there very soon. Within half an hour. " said a

 "Yes," He gulped a little air and straightened when he saw a concerned Helena's

 expression.
-"I'm just not used to all of this activity." he said with a comical wave of his
+"I'm just not used to all of this activity." he said with a comical wave of his hand, "Keep going.
+I'll be right behind you." he urged.

 The Taldrofian spacecraft had been moved to an Eagle launching pad.
 Alan Carter and Koenig